duckietown/book-opmanual-duckiebot/src/01-setup/03-duckiebot/duckiebot-first-boot.md

 (monitor-first-boot)=
 ## Monitoring the First Boot

-Make sure your desktop or laptop computer is connected to the same WiFi network the Duckiebot was instructed to connect to.
+Make sure your desktop or laptop computer is connected to the same Wi-Fi network the Duckiebot was instructed to connect to.

 Then open a terminal and run the following command,